SimoneRuscelli/Project/README.md

-# Project Computer Scince for High Energy Physics
+# Computer Science for High Energy Physics Project
-This program is able to compute and graphicly represent the Mandelbrot set.
+The aim of this program is to compute and graphically plot the Mandelbrot set.

+In order to do so, the code is parallelized so that the computations required to get each single complex point of the Mandelbrot set are partitioned amongst different threads.
+In particular, the core of the program can be identified in the `tbb::parallel_for` function, which in turn gets advantage of the `tbb::blocked_range2d` structure.

-The main objective of the code is to parallelize the computations needed to obtain the complex points belonging to the Mandelbrot set.
+Another very important aspect of the program is to test the processing efficiency: the goal here is to find the minimum computation time when computing the Mandelbrot set, as function of the grain size.

-In order to achieve this the `tbb::parallel_for` function is used, along with other structures from tbb (such as `tbb::blocked_range2d`, which allows to divide the two dimensional range of the image into subsets which can be dealt with separatly).

-A deeper study on the efficiency of the computation of the Mandelbrot set is also carried out by varying the grain size.
-In particular re-computing the Mandelbrot set dividing the complex plain in slices which vary in size and number.

-The code is contained in the file *main.cpp* while the building options are in the *CMakeLists.txt* file, the file *project.txt* contains the text of the assignement.
+The entire code can be found in the *main.cpp* file, whereas the building options are contained in the *CMakeLists.txt* file.
+Finally, the *project.txt* file embeds the assignement of the exam.

-This code has been put on this virtual machine and can be executed by running the docker image `immagine_running`.
+This code has been uploaded on this VM and can be executed by simply running the docker image `immagine_running`.

-The images (`immagine_running` and `immagine_compilazione`) are built via two Dockerfiles which include the instructions to install the packages needed to compile and execute the code, along with the creation of a directory required as volume which will then be linked to a local directory.
+The two images `immagine_running` and `immagine_compilazione` are built via two Dockerfiles that include the instructions to install the packages needed for the compilation and the execution of the code, along with the creation of a directory required as volume which will be then linked to a local directory.
-The Dockerfiles for the images building can be found in the respective directories `dir_Dockerfile_compilation` and `dir_Dockerfile_running`.
+The Dockerfiles for the images building can be found in the corresponding directories `dir_Dockerfile_compilation` and `dir_Dockerfile_running`.

-An example of the Dockerfile used to build the images is the following:
+An example of the Dockerfile used to build the images might be the following:

     FROM ubuntu:22.04